View HERMAN BLANKENSHIP's Obituary on herald-dispatch.com and share memories

 |

-HERMAN O. BLANKENSHIP, 94, of Huntington, W.Va., passed away Saturday, October 26, 2019, at the Emogene Dolin Jones Hospice House.
-Graveside funeral services were conducted at 3 p.m.
-Tuesday, October 29, at Woodmere Memorial Park by Pastor Jim Johnston.
-Burial followed.
-Herman was born July 30, 1925, in Williamson, W.Va., a son of the late Benjamin Harrison and Mousie Virginia Taylor Blankenship.
-He was a retired operator with C&O Railroad and a veteran of the U.S. Army Aircorps.
-In addition to his parents, Herman was preceded in death by his wife, Agnes Bernice Holley Blankenship; one granddaughter, Meredith Dale; and two cousins, Jo Marie Parsley and Eula Mae.
-Survivors include one daughter, Holley (Tom) Dale, one granddaughter, Olivia Lynn Friary, two great-granddaughters, Maggie and Lucy Friary, and their father, Bill Friary, all of Huntington.
-There was no visitation.
-Online condolences may be made to the family at www.regerfh.com.
+HERMAN O. BLANKENSHIP, 94, of Huntington, passed away Saturday, October 26, 2019, at the Emogene Dolin Jones Hospice House.
+Graveside services were conducted at 3 p.m.
+Wednesday, October 30, at Woodmere Memorial Park by Pastor Jim Johnston; burial followed.
+Mr. Blankenship was born July 30, 1925, in Williamson, W.Va., a son of the late Benjamin Harrison and Mousie Virginia Taylor Blankenship.
+He was the widower of Agnes Bernice Holley Blankenship and a retired operator with C&O Railroad.
+In addition to his wife and parents, he was preceded in death by his granddaughter, Meredith Dale, and two cousins, Jo Marie Parsley and Eula Mae Cassidy.
+Survivors include one daughter, Holley Dale (Tom) of Huntington; one granddaughter, Olivia Lynn Friary of Huntington; two great-granddaughters, Maggie and Lucy Friary; and Bill Friary, also of Huntington.
+Reger Funeral Home is assisting the family with arrangements.